wimblerobotics/min_max_curr_rviz_overlay/README.md

 **Example 1: Critical (Under Threshold), No Animation, Red Current Color**

 Value (0.15) is below critical (0.25), but animation is NONE.
 The bar color will be red.
+Note that because 'precision' has not been set, the value will show as 0.2 instead of the actual 0.15.

 ~![Example 1](media/overlay_example1.png)